Pueblo-Sanshez/Pueblo-Sanshez/README.md

 - 🌱 I’m currently learning Git and Github usage
 - 💞️ I’m looking to collaborate on Ansible factory
 - 📫 How to reach me is not very important
-- 😄 Pronouns: Pub or Pueblo or Lolo
+- 😄 Nickname: Pub or Pueblo or Lolo
 - ⚡ Fun fact: I worked for 20 years in "old fashion" IT and I recently discovered Devops

 <!---